percona/percona-xtradb-cluster/doc/source/glossary.rst

    node

-      A cluster node -- a single mysql instance that is in the cluster.
+      A cluster node -- a single MySQL instance that is in the cluster.

    primary cluster